 Shrink the footprint of food.

-Eating a planet-rich diet lowers greenhouse gas emissions.
+Eating a plant-rich diet lowers greenhouse gas emissions.

 Credit: Victoria Shes on Unsplash